uit-econ/coursepage_template_old/readmepage.md

 ## 3. View the "repo" (repository) homepage
 1. Locate the "github-pages" link down to the right in your repository (under the Code menu), and click it.<br><br>
 ![image](https://uit-econ.github.io/images/githubpages.png)<br><br>
-3. Click on the "View deployment" in the following page, and you will see your new course page (can take a couple of minutes befor it is ready)
+3. Click on the "View deployment" in the following page, and you will see your new course page (can take a couple of minutes before it is ready)
-4. If you cannot see the "github-pages" link, even after waiting for a few minuttes, enable the web interface by clicking "Settings" in the repo menu, "Pages" in the left pane and "main" in the "Branch" dropdown.
+4. If you cannot see the "github-pages" link, even after waiting for a few minutes, enable the web interface by clicking "Settings" in the repo menu, "Pages" in the left pane and "main" in the "Branch" dropdown.
 Then click "Save".<br><br>

 ## 4. Edit the repository
 1. Edit the settings-file "\_config.yml".
 You only need to edit the first three lines (unless you want to edit the advanced settings).
 The first three lines are: